Belleye/openReticApp/PRD.md

 - Display of current connection status.
 - Ability to add colloquial names to zones that will display in the calendar/scheduling view.
 - a button to save the colloquial names the ESP32. using the `/postSchedule` endpoint.

+## Data Format

+### Duration Units
+- All durations in the API are in seconds
+- The UI should display durations in appropriate units (minutes for zone runs, hours for snooze)
+- Conversion between units should be handled in the frontend code

 ### 3. Schedule Viewer
 - Calendar-based view of the irrigation schedule.